mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 The process for creating custom controls is as follows:

 1. [Create](#Create_Subclass_of_the_View_You_Want_To_Extend) a subclass of the view you want to extend or modify.
-2. [Alter](#Alter_the_Functionality_of_the_Subclass) the functionality of the subclass by overriding the default value of the base class’s bindable properties and/or create new bindable properties that will interact with user actions.
+2. [Alter](#Alter_the_Functionality_of_the_Subclass) the functionality of the subclass by overriding the default values of the base class’s bindable properties and/or create new bindable properties that will interact with user actions.
 3. [Process](#Process_Inputs_Through_the_propertyChanged_Delegate) inputs through the `propertyChanged` delegate of the newly added bindable properties.

 <a name="Create_Subclass_of_the_View_You_Want_To_Extend" />